 The crux seems to lie in reaching a point where both partners respect each other’s viewpoints and genuinely comprehend each other’s needs.
 This understanding paves the way to sidestep emotional gridlock, fostering a healthier dynamic within the relationship.

-Winning Vs Collaboration
+Winning vs Collaboration

 The concept of “we-ness” and solidarity takes precedence over merely “winning” an argument within a relationship.
 Gottman introduces an intriguing approach termed the “yield to win” strategy, drawing parallels to the principles of judo.
 Here, the energy your partner invests in seeking influence or validation becomes the pathway through which influence and validation are reciprocated.

-Gottman’s insight goes deeper, emphasizing the significance of acknowledging and respecting each other’s deepest hopes and dreams as a linchpin in preserving and enhancing a marriage.
+Gottman’s insight goes deeper, emphasizing the importance of acknowledging and respecting each other’s deepest hopes and dreams as a linchpin in preserving and enhancing a marriage.
 An emotionally intelligent husband operates on the premise of “yielding to win.”
 He doesn’t view conflict as a zero-sum game with a clear winner and loser.
 Instead, he honors and values his wife’s perspective, even if it differs from his own.
 Understanding precedes influence in his playbook, recognizing that overpowering a partner is ultimately a form of losing within the relationship.

 Validation, Decision-making & Power-sharing